RomanianSecurityTeam/IPBActivityCrawler/README.md

 $ composer update
 ```

 If you have made changes, you need to re-do all the steps from the Instructions section below, then re-apply your changes.
-ALternatively, you can stash your changes, pull then apply the stashde changes and remove any conflicts you might encounter.
+Alternatively, you can stash your changes, pull then apply the stashde changes and remove any conflicts you might encounter.

 ```
 $ git stash
 $ git pull
 $ git stash apply
+$ composer update
 ```

 Enjoy!